The webpage of Professor Juanyi Xu at HKUST

 [21] Consumption Heterogeneity and Monetary Policy in an Open Economy, 2022, Sihao Chen, Michael Devereux, Kang Shi and Juanyi Xu, NBER Working Paper #29835, Journal of Monetary Economics, Volume 140, November 2023, Pages 1-15.

-[22] Learnng by Exporting: Evidence from Patent Citations in China, Yousha Liang, Hanyi Tao, Kang Shi, and Juanyi Xu, accepted at the Journal of International Economics.
+[22] Learnng by Exporting: Evidence from Patent Citations in China, Yousha Liang, Hanyi Tao, Kang Shi, and Juanyi Xu, Volume, 150, July 2024, Journal of International Economics.

-[23] The Shocks Matter: Labor Mobility and the Welfare Cost of a Currency Union, Sihao Chen, David Cook, Haichao Fan, and Juanyi Xu, R&R requested by the Journal of Economic Theory.
+[23] The Shocks Matter: Labor Mobility and the Welfare Cost of a Currency Union, Sihao Chen, David Cook, Haichao Fan, and Juanyi Xu, accepted at the Journal of Economic Theory.